 Short-term Care: Rehospitalizations

-Measures the number of rehospitalizations per 1,000 days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the health of residents.
+Measures the number of rehospitalizations per 1,000 days of short-term care.

 Scores for Honolulu, HI